 These were all very high levels of fluorine, so it’s safe to say that PFAS was intentionally added to food packaging at these fast food & fast-casual restaurants.

 Conclusion on In-n-Out Burger

-This means we did not find PFAS in In-n-Out Burger!
-We hope you don’t visit them too often, but at least when we tested, they were not one of the brands poisoning customers with PFAS “forever chemicals”.
+This means we likely found some PFAS at In-n-Out Burger but at lower levels than other fast food places!
+We hope you don’t visit them too often, but at least when we tested, they were not one of the brands intentionally poisoning customers with PFAS “forever chemicals”.